-(1) An employee who sustains a job-related illness/injury that is compensable under the Workers' Compensation Law shall be carried in full-pay status for a period of medically certified illness/injury not to exceed seven (7) days immediately following the illness/injury, or for a maximum of forty (40) work hours if taken intermittently without being required to use accrued sick or annual leave.

-(2) If, as a result of the job-related illness/injury, the employee is unable to resume work at the end of the period provided in paragraph 17.8(b)(1), above:

-a.
-The employee may elect to use accrued leave in an amount necessary to receive salary payment that will increase the Workers' Compensation payments to the total salary being received prior to the occurrence of the illness/injury.
-In no case shall the employee's salary and Workers' Compensation benefits exceed the amount of the employee's regular salary payments; or b.
-The employee shall be placed on leave without pay and shall receive normal Workers' Compensation benefits if the employee has exhausted all accrued leave in accordance with paragraph 17.8(b)(2)(a), above, or the employee elects not to use accrued leave.

-(3) This period of leave with or without pay shall be in accordance with Chapter 440 (Worker's Compensation), Florida Statutes.

-(4) If, at the end of the leave period, the employee is unable to return to work and perform assigned duties, the president or representative should advise the employee, as appropriate, of the Florida Retirement System's disability provisions and application process, and may, based upon a current medical certification by a health care provider prescribed in accordance with Chapter 440 (Worker's Compensation), Florida Statutes, and taking the University's needs into account:

-a. offer the employee part-time employment;

-- b. place the employee in leave without pay status or extend such status; - c. request the employee's resignation; or d. release the employee from employment, notwithstanding any other provisions of reement.
+- (1a) An employee who sustains a job-related illness/injury that is compensable under the Workers' Compensation Law shall be carried in full-pay status for a period of medically certified illness/injury not to exceed seven (7)-days immediately following the illness/injury, or for a maximum of forty-(40) work hours if taken intermittently without being required to use accrued sick or annual leave. - (2b) If, as a result of the job-related illness/injury, the employee is unable to resume work at the end of the period provided in paragraph 17.8(b)(1),the Article above: - a.(1) The employee may elect to use accrued leave in an amount necessary to receive salary payment that will increase the Workers' Compensation payments to the total salary being received prior to the occurrence of the illness/injury.
+In no case shall the employee's salary and Workers' Compensation benefits exceed the amount of the employee's regular salary payments; or - b.(2) The employee shall be placed on leave without pay and shall receive normal Workers' Compensation benefits if the employee has exhausted all accrued leave in accordance with paragraph 17.8(b)(2)(a), above, or the employee elects not to use accrued leave. - (3c) This period of leave with or without pay shall be in accordance with Chapter 440 (Worker's Compensation), Florida Statutes. - (4d) If, at the end of the leave period, the employee is unable to return to work and perform assigned duties, the president or University's representative shouldshall advise the employee, as appropriate, of the Florida Retirement System's disability provisions and application process, and may, based upon a current medical certification by a health care provider prescribed in accordance with Chapter 440 (Worker's Compensation), Florida Statutes, and taking the University's needs into account: - a.(1) offer the employee part-time employment; - b.(2) place the employee inon leave without pay status or extend such status; - c.(3) request the employee's resignation; or - d.(4) release the employee from employment, notwithstanding any other provisions of this Agreement.

-this Agreement.

-(c) Compulsory Leave.
+17.12 Compulsory Leave...

-(1) Placing Employee on Compulsory Leave.
+(1a) Placing Employee on Compulsory Leave.

-a.
-If an employee is unable to perform assigned duties due to illness/injury the president or representative may require the employee to submit to a medical examination, the results of which shall be released to the University, by a health care provider chosen and paid by the University, or by a health care provider chosen and paid by the employee, who is acceptable to the president or representative.
-Such health care provider shall submit the appropriate medical certification(s) to the University.

-b.
-If the University agrees to accept the employee's choice of a health care provider the University may not then require another University-paid examination.

-c.
-If the medical examination confirms that the employee is unable to perform assigned duties, the president or representative shall place the employee on compulsory leave.
+- a-(1) If an employee is perceived to be unable to perform assigned duties due to illness/injury, medical certification, the president or representative may require the employee to submit to a medical examination, the results of which shall be released to the University, by a health care provider chosen and paid by the University, or by a health care provider chosen and paid by the employee, who is also acceptable to the president or representative.
+Such health care provider shall submit the appropriate medical certification(s) to the University. - b.(2) If the University agrees to accept the employee's choice of a health care provider the University may not then require another University-paid examination. - e.(3) If the medical examination confirms that the employee is unable to perform assigned duties, the president or representative shall place the employee on compulsory leave.